The election for U.S. Senate in Vermont is on Tuesday, November 8 2022.

 - Vermont uses universal mail-in voting for the general election.
 Every registered voter in the state will be mailed a ballot without needing to request one.

 - Beginning September 24, you can also vote early in person.

 - Mail-in ballots must be received by election day to be counted.

 - Polls on election day open between 5am and 10am depending on your polling place, and close at 7pm.
-Check your polling place hours by downloading this document.*
+Your voter profile will list the hours of your polling place.